Macrix/procontel/Event streaming/README.md

 ## Introduction

 _ProconTEL Event Streaming_ is a set of events which are exposed via _Event Hub_ service to outside world.
-For example, if endpoint broadcasts a message or completes its activation an event is published by _ProconTEL Event Hub_ service.
-_Event_ in this context means information about important situation that happened in ProconTel internals.
-Notice that both - new and old ProconTel SDK is supported.
+For example, if endpoint broadcasts a message or completes its activation an event is published by _ProconTEL Event Hub_ service. _Event_ in this context means information about important situation that happened in ProconTel internals.
+Notice that both - new and old ProconTel SDK are supported.

 ## What you can find here?

-This documentation contains information about available events and defines scenarios in which events are published.
-Description of each event contains definition of event data structure and usage scenario written in BDD approach.
+This documentation contains information about available events and defines scenarios in which events are published and includes instruction how to consume available events.
+Description of each event contains definition of its' data structure and usage scenario written using BDD approach.
-There is also instruction how to consume available events.

 ## Table of Contents